Skip to content

 What’s happening in the Spring term?

-In Spring 1, we will begin our knowledge-rich Geography topic ‘Sow, Grow and Farm’.
+In the Spring Term, our Geography project is ‘Sow, Grow and Farm’:

 Our Class Novel for Spring 1 is ‘Charlotte’s Web’ by E. B. White: